 For all test vehicles, a rate gyro should also be mounted as near to the center of gravity as possible.
 Like accelerometers, the rate gyro should be attached to a stiff structural element to prevent local rotations of the vehicle structure from distorting the gyro data.
 It is recommended that two rate gyros be mounted on heavy truck test vehicles, one on the cab or tractor and another in the cargo area or on the trailer.
 Rate gyro data is collected about the local vehicle axes and therefore the measured roll, pitch, and yaw rates are coupled.
-This data must be decoupled using one of the commonly available procedures, such as the Test Risk Assessment Program (TRAP) (155).
+This data must be decoupled using one of the commonly available procedures, such as the Test Risk Assessment Program (TRAP) Program (143).
 Note that the rate gyro transducers should be selected to preclude the possibility of test rotational rates from exceeding the maximum range.
 Note that rotational rates during full-scale crash tests can sometimes exceed 1200 degrees per second.